Table of contents

 Access schedules

-Access can be granted to users or user groups on a time limited basis.
+Access can be granted to users or user groups for a limited period.

-Now the user will only have access within the selected times.
+If the access schedule is changed to the custom schedule, the user will only have access during the specified times.

 Starting with Loxone Config 12.1 it is possible to import users from a *.csv file.